aymatveeva/open_data_battle_selection/README.md

 # Open Data Battle 2021
 Open Data Battle 2021 (hackathon by the [Otkritie Bank](https://www.open.ru/en)) qualifing tasks preformed in Google Colab.
+  All the comments in code given in Russian.

 ---